AndrewDiles/a-maze-me/README.md

 - Added another ~5 hours of coding to include portals and touchscreen overlay.

 - Known possible clipping issue on gear change level.

+- Correcting preemptive teleportation that was occurring by only teleportation if bounce did not happen.
+May have fixed above bug, but haven't done thorough testing.